nadidazwad/Pdf-Unlocker-Dockerized/README.md

 # PDF Unlocker Web App

 This PDF Unlocker is a web application that allows users to upload password-protected PDF files, enter the password, and download the unlocked PDF.
-It's built with Flask for the backend and basic HTML/CSS for the frontend, and it's designed to be run in a Docker container for easy deployment and scalability.
+It's built with Flask for the backend and basic HTML/CSS for the frontend, and it's designed to be run in a Docker container.

 ## Features